What Recent Market Trends Mean for Color Star Technology Co Ltd's (ADD) Stock - News Heater

 ADD) stock’s latest price update

-Color Star Technology Co Ltd (NASDAQ: ADD) has seen a decline in its stock price by -39.58 in relation to its previous close of 0.53.
-However, the company has experienced a -47.21% decline in its stock price over the last five trading sessions.
+The stock of Color Star Technology Co Ltd (NASDAQ: ADD) has decreased by -12.03 when compared to last closing price of 0.40.Despite this, the company has seen a loss of -39.36% in its stock price over the last five trading days.

 Stock Fundamentals for ADD